DBOS Architecture

 Comparison to External Workflow Orchestrators

-DBOS architecture is radically simpler than other workflow systems such as Temporal, Airflow or AWS Step Functions.
+The DBOS architecture is radically simpler than other workflow systems such as Temporal, Airflow or AWS Step Functions.
 All these systems implement workflows via external orchestration.
 At a high-level, their architectures look like this:

-Externally orchestrated systems are made up of an orchestrator and a bunch of workers.
+Externally orchestrated systems are made up of an orchestrator and a set of workers.
 The orchestrator runs workflow code, dispatching steps to workers through queues.
 Workers execute steps, then return their output to the orchestrator, which persists that output to a data store then dispatches the next step.
 Application code can't call workflows directly, but instead sends requests to the orchestrator server to start workflows and fetch their results.

 While DBOS can be installed into an existing application as a library, adding an external orchestrator to an application requires substantially rearchitecting it.
 First, you must move all workflow and step code from application servers to workers.
 Then, you must also rewrite all interaction between your application and its workflows to go through the orchestration server and its client APIs.
 Next, you must build infrastructure to operate and scale the worker servers.
 Finally, you must operate and scale the orchestration server and its underlying data store (for example, Cassandra for Temporal), which are both single points of failure for your application.